Robert Thurman

 Robert Alexander Farrar Thurman (born August 3, 1941) is an American Buddhist author and academic who has written, edited, and translated several books on Tibetan Buddhism.
 He was the Je Tsongkhapa Professor of Indo-Tibetan Buddhist Studies at Columbia University, before retiring in June 2019.
 He was the first endowed chair in Buddhist Studies in the West.
 He also is the co-founder and president of the Tibet House US New York.
 He translated the Vimalakirti Sutra from the Tibetan Kanjur into English.
-He is the father of actress Uma Thurman.
+He is the father of actress Uma Thurman and grandfather of Maya Hawke.

-Early life
+Early life and education

 Thurman was born in New York City, the son of Elizabeth Dean Farrar (1907–1973), a stage actress, and Beverly Reid Thurman, Jr. (1909–1962), an Associated Press editor and U.N. translator (French and English).
-He is of English, German, Scottish, and Irish descent.
+He is of English, German, Scottish, and Scots-Irish/Northern Irish descent.
 His brother, John Thurman, is a professional concert cellist who performs with the Detroit Symphony Orchestra.
 He attended Phillips Exeter Academy from 1954 to 1958, then went to Harvard University, where he obtained his B.A. in 1962.
 He later returned to Harvard for graduate study in Sanskrit, receiving an M.A. in 1969 and a Ph.D. in 1972.

-In 1959, at age 18, he married Marie-Christophe de Menil, daughter of Dominique de Menil and John de Menil and heiress to the Schlumberger Limited oil-equipment fortune.
-In 1961 Thurman lost his left eye in an accident while he was using a jack to lift an automobile, and the eye was replaced with an ocular prosthetic.
+On June 7, 1960, he married Marie-Christophe de Menil, daughter of Dominique de Menil and John de Menil and heiress to the Schlumberger Limited oil-equipment fortune.
+Their daughter Taya Thurman was born on March 5, 1961.